filteredwaterdev/true-ai-export/README.md

-Recent OS-level changes to clipboard sandboxing — particularly on macOS — have added a further layer of complexity to copy-to-clipboard workflows that compounds these failures for some users.
+Recent OS-level changes to clipboard sandboxing — particularly on macOS — have added a further layer of complexity to copy-to-clipboard workflows that may compound these failures for some users.

 ---